-The Federal Republic of Germany, which is found in Central Europe and commonly known as Germany, is one of the world's most popular expat destinations.
+The Federal Republic of Germany (commonly known as Germany), which is found in Central Europe and commonly known as Germany, is one of the world's most popular expat destinations.
 Over the years, it has attracted thousands of young students, professionals, as well as retirees due to its economic prosperity as well as for its rich historical and cultural heritage.
 Moreover, its cities offer a pleasant atmosphere and lifestyle.
 You will have no trouble in adapting there, especially if you come from a European Union country and know some German which is the country's official language.

 Geography and demography

 Stretching over some 357.021 km2, Germany is bordered by the North Sea and the Baltic Sea in the North and surrounded by Poland, Denmark, Switzerland, France, Belgium, the Netherlands, Luxembourg, Austria and the Czech Republic.
-Germany is deemed to be the European Union's most densely populated country, its population amounting to more than 80.62 million inhabitants in early 2014.
+Germany has the largest population in the European Union and is deemed to be the most densely populated country, with more than 80.6 million inhabitants as of early 2017.
 Berlin, its capital city, has more than 3.5 million inhabitants.
-Its main cities are Hamburg, Munich, Cologne, Frankfurt, Stuttgart, Düsseldorf, Dresden, etc.
+Other main cities are Hamburg, Munich, Cologne, Frankfurt, Stuttgart, Düsseldorf and Dresden.

 Good to know:

-Germany is considered as the world's fourth biggest and most powerful economy after the US, Japan and China.
-It is also deemed to be the European Union's largest economy, followed by France and England.
-Moreover, the German Gross Domestic Product (GDP) amounted to around 3.876 billion US$ in 2014 according to the International Monetary Fund (IMF) figures.
+Germany is considered to be the world's fourth biggest and most powerful economy after the US, Japan and China.
+It is also deemed to be the European Union's largest economy, followed by the UK and France.
+Moreover, the German Gross Domestic Product (GDP) was worth 3.36 billion US$ in 2015 according to Trading Economics figures.
 These have also estimated continuous economic growth due to efforts made by various national mechanisms.

 The German economy is based on several pillars such as trade through industry.
 In fact, the automotive, mechanical, electrical, chemical industry, trade, finance, information and communication technology fields are the country's main job creators and income generators.
 Tourism, agriculture, hospitality, catering, etc., also make a significant contribution to the country's economy.
-Note that Germany hosts many world-famous companies such as Siemens, Volkswagen, Bosch, Bayer, Audi, BMW, General Motors, Porsche and many others.
+Germany hosts many world-famous companies such as Siemens, Volkswagen, Bosch, Bayer, Audi, BMW and Porsche, amongst others.

-Germany is a federal republic which consists of 16 “Landers” or regions.
-Berlin is known to be the country's federal capital city, hosting the German Parliament's headquarters as well as the Constitutional Court which is found in Karlsruhe.
-The German parliament consists of two chambers: the Bundestag which is elected every four years in a mixed system, and the Bundestrat that is the Federal Council.
-The Bundestrat includes 68 regional government representatives.
+Germany is a federal republic, which consists of 16 “Bundesländer” or regions.
+Berlin is the country's federal capital city, hosting the German Parliament's headquarters.
+The Constitutional Court is located in Karlsruhe.
+The German parliament consists of two chambers: the Bundestag, which is elected every four years in a mixed system, and the Bundesrat that is the Federal Council.
+The Bundesrat has a total of 69 votes of regional government representatives.

-The President of the Federal Republic, currently Joachim Gauck, is indirectly elected for a five years period which is renewable once.
-The Chancellor, meanwhile, is elected for a four years period and serves as the Head of the Government.
-The current German Chancellor is Angela Markel who has been re-elected in September 2013.
+The President of the Federal Republic, currently Joachim Gauck, is indirectly elected for a five-year period, which is renewable once.
+The Chancellor, meanwhile, is elected for a four-year period and serves as the Head of the Government.
+The current German Chancellor is Angela Merkel, however, the next elections will be in autumn 2017.

-Germany enjoys a temperate continental climate due to its geographical position.
-It is, in fact, in the Northern hemisphere's temperate zone.
-In winter, you are likely to experience cold air waves from Siberia, mist in the South and humidity in the North.
+Germany enjoys a temperate continental climate with warm summers and cold winters due to its geographical position.
+It is, in fact, in the Northern hemisphere's temperate zone and has a 4-season climate.
+Summer usually lasts from May to October with rather high temperatures up to 35 degrees in the North and South.
+In winter, you are likely to experience cold airflows from Siberia, mist in the South and humidity in the North.
+However long periods of snow or frost are rare.
 Meanwhile, spring accelerates the melting of snow.
-Summer usually lasts from May to October with rather high temperatures in the North and South.